 What is the difference between a Medication Tech and a Medicine Aide?

 Medication Technicians and Medicine Aides both give medicines to patients.
 Both have to undergo training and have to be certified by the Maryland Board of Nursing.
-Whereas Medication Techs undergo a 20 hours training only, Medicine Aides undergo a much longer program, sometimes over 60 hours at Community Colleges.
+Whereas Medication Techs undergo a 20-hour training only, Medicine Aides undergo a much longer program, sometimes over 60 hours, at community colleges.

 How long does it take to complete your programs?

-Programs vary in length depending also on whether you are attending part time (two days a week) or full time (Five days a week).
-We suggest you call the school or check the relevant page on this site for program lengths.
+Programs vary in duration, depending also on whether you are attending part time (two days a week) or full time (five days a week).
+We suggest that you call the school or check the relevant page on this site for program durations.

 Do you offer Financial Aid?

 Stein Academy does not offer financial aid and does not process or participate in the Federal Financial Aid program at this time.
-The school however, welcomes sponsorship, financial assistance and tuition payments from any source or organization made payable to Stein Academy on behalf of any student.
-Visit the section on this site entitled “Financial Aid” for a list oforganizations that provide scholarship/ money or other types of financial assistance to prospective students who qualify or click here.
-Funds that these organizations provide are often sufficient to cover the total cost of your program applying for financial assistants from these organizations do not automatically qualify you.
-You may undergo an interview process and/or workshop with them.
+The school, welcomes sponsorship, financial assistance and tuition payments from any source or organization made payable to Stein Academy on behalf of any student.
+Visit the section on this site entitled “Financial Aid” for a list of organizations that provide scholarship/ money or other types of financial assistance to prospective students who qualify or click here.
+Funds that these organizations provide are often sufficient to cover the total cost of your program.
+Applying for financial assistants from these organizations do not automatically qualify you.
+You may need to undergo an interview process and/or workshop with them.
 Whether or not you will qualify depends on the organization and their assessment of individual situation, including income and ability to benefit from the program you plan to pursue.

 Can I register or complete my application online or do I have to come to the school?

-No, however, you can save some time by downloading the necessary application forms online, completing them before coming to the school (along with other required documents), to complete the process.
+You cannot complete your application online.
+However, you can save some time by downloading the necessary application forms online, completing them before coming to the school (along with other required documents), to finish your application.

 Where have some of your graduates found jobs?